indygreg/PyOxidizer/pyembed/docs/oxidized_importer_oxidized_finder.rst

 ``OxidizedFinder`` Python Type
 ==============================

-``oxidized_importer.OxidizedFinder`` is a Python type that implements a custom *meta path finder*. *Oxidized* is in its name because it is implemented in Rust.
+:py:class:`OxidizedFinder` is a Python type that implements a custom *meta path finder*. *Oxidized* is in its name because it is implemented in Rust.

-Unlike traditional *meta path finders* which have to dynamically discover resources (often by scanning the filesystem), ``OxidizedFinder`` instances maintain an *index* of known resources.
-When a resource is requested, ``OxidizedFinder`` can retrieve that resource by effectively performing 1 or 2 lookups in a Rust ``HashMap``.
+Unlike traditional *meta path finders* which have to dynamically discover resources (often by scanning the filesystem), :py:class:`OxidizedFinder` instances maintain an *index* of known resources.
+When a resource is requested, :py:class:`OxidizedFinder` can retrieve that resource by effectively performing 1 or 2 lookups in a Rust ``HashMap``.
 This makes resource resolution extremely efficient.

-Instances of ``OxidizedFinder`` are optionally bound to binary blobs holding *packed resources data*.
+Instances of :py:class:`OxidizedFinder` are optionally bound to binary blobs holding *packed resources data*.
 This is a custom serialization format for expressing Python modules (source and bytecode), Python extension modules, resource files, shared libraries, etc. This data format along with a Rust library for interacting with it are defined by the `python-packed-resources <https://crates.io/crates/python-packed-resources>`_ crate.

-When an ``OxidizedFinder`` instance is created, the *packed resources data* is parsed into a Rust data structure.
+When an :py:class:`OxidizedFinder` instance is created, the *packed resources data* is parsed into a Rust data structure.
 On a modern machine, parsing this resources data for the entirety of the Python standard library takes ~1 ms.

-``OxidizedFinder`` instances can index *built-in* extension modules and *frozen* modules, which are compiled into the Python interpreter.
-This allows ``OxidizedFinder`` to subsume functionality normally provided by the ``BuiltinImporter`` and ``FrozenImporter`` *meta path finders*, allowing you to potentially replace ``sys.meta_path`` with a single instance of ``OxidizedFinder``.
+:py:class:`OxidizedFinder` instances can index *built-in* extension modules and *frozen* modules, which are compiled into the Python interpreter.
+This allows :py:class:`OxidizedFinder` to subsume functionality normally provided by the ``BuiltinImporter`` and ``FrozenImporter`` *meta path finders*, allowing you to potentially replace ``sys.meta_path`` with a single instance of :py:class:`OxidizedFinder`.

 .. _oxidized_finder_in_pyoxidizer: